GustavoMotaDF/save-your-events/README.md

 This variable contains the directory to be mounted on the host to persist the information.

 # Run docker compose
-Use the docker-compose.yml file from the repository and run:

 - Download all files
 - run file: `./setup.sh`